-Emily Ratajkowski Does Her Own Date Night Makeup, And It Looks Fab – And Costs $406
+Emily Ratajkowski Does Her Own Date Night Makeup, And It Looks Fab And Costs $406

 She naturally didn’t skimp on highlighting her beautiful brown eyes.
 She first accentuated them with brown shadow applied up to the crease of her eyelid.
 Then, she blended the same color of shadow into her lower lashline with a small brush.
 She used the popular Glossier Lash Stick to complete her eye look.

-To complete her perfect date night makeup look, Ratajkowski used a classic lip color – Marc Jacobs Classic Creme in J’Adore.
+To complete her perfect date night makeup look, Ratajkowski used a classic lip color: Marc Jacobs Classic Creme in J’Adore.
 Finally she topped that with Pat McGrath’s Lust Lip Gloss in Blush Gold.
 Her lips looked perfect, as did the rest of her look.

 It must be noted that there are some discount or non-luxury items included in the lineup of products Ratajkowski used along with the designer fare.
 Maybelline is available in most drugstores, for example.
-Charlotte Tilbury and Pat McGrath products are definitely more high-end, expensive products but Glossier items are relatively affordable.
+Charlotte Tilbury and Pat McGrath products are definitely more high-end, expensive products, but Glossier items are relatively affordable.

 Altogether, Ratajkowski’s date night look used 12 products.
 If one were to buy these brand-new products, they would spend $406 out of pocket to accumulate the collection.
 If it’s applied as well as Ratajkowski managed to do it, it will be worth the investment.